 - kayak to Pigeon Island

-GROS ISLET SAINT LUCIA THE BEST THINGS TO DO
+THE BEST THINGS TO DO IN GROS ISLET SAINT LUCIA

 - Explore the beautiful marina at Rodney bay

-- Have a lunch in one of the delicious restaurants at Rodney bay
+- Have lunch in one of the delicious restaurants at Rodney bay

-- Visit Pigeon Island National Park, home to the important landmarks in the Saint Lucia
+- Visit Pigeon Island National Park, home to the significant landmarks in Saint Lucia

 - Hike up to the ruins of Fort Rodney, located on the Pigeon Island, Saint Lucia